openstack-archive/tricircle/juno-patches/cinder/timestamp-query-patch/README.md

 Requirements
 ------------
-* openstack icehouse has been installed
+* openstack juno has been installed

 Installation
 ------------